tyhdefu/economics-notes/src/micro/government_intervention/regulation.md

 - Health and safety laws

 # Positives #
-- Regulations are backed b y the law, there are consequences if they are broken
+- Regulations are backed by the law, there are consequences if they are broken
 - Widely used and proven to be effective, such as the smoking ban indoors.
 - If used correctly, they create a socially optimal outcome
+- Not regressive

 # Negatives #
 - Can lead to the creation of an illegal marketplace